The Mavericks of Maize South mesh heading into 2021 season

 The Mavericks went 5-4 last year.
 Two of those four losses were by four points or less.
-There’s some new faces with this year’s team.
+There are some new faces with this year’s team.
 Maize South is replacing a three-year starter at quarterback and at wide receiver.

 The Mavericks open their season at Great Bend Friday night.